 word Ostra or the Teutonic word Ostern or Eastre which

-reflect upon the risen Christ.
-Some honor this holy
+which reflect upon the risen Christ.
+Some honor this

-day in solemn prayer while others enjoy some of the
+holy day in solemn prayer while others enjoy some

 Jewish people also observed a celebration around this